 2) Line up the kids as if you were taking a class photo.
 A maximum of six kids per row is ideal.

-“England” – click to play/download
+“SOFE CHANTS” – click to play/download

 4) Use the voice-memo setting on your phone to record checking the levels first so it is not too distorted when you play it back.
 If the kids are too loud, move further away from them.
+Ideally go into voice-memo settings first and change the recording quality to ‘Best’ or ‘Lossless’ or equivalent.

 6) There are gaps in the guide track for them so you can leave it on when recording.